Neuro-Optometric Rehabilitation — FAQs

-It depends on your insurance plan.
-Call Five Points Vision Therapy Center to get more clarity on your insurance provider’s terms and conditions.
+- A: It depends on your insurance plan.
+Call Five Points Eye Care to get more clarity on your insurance provider’s terms and conditions.
 Our knowledgeable staff is experienced in working with insurance providers, and will be happy to answer any questions you may have regarding your benefits.

 Neuro Optometric Rehabilitation in Athens, Georgia.
 Visit Five Points Eye Care for a consultation today.